-The work of the Harrison Township Fire Prevention Bureau is motivated by a key principle of "Prevention thru Education".
-The bureau attempts to achieve this goal thru approximately 1000 annual fire safety inspections in local businesses, school education programs, fire safety outreach programs and fire extinguisher training offered to local businesses.
+The work of the Harrison Township Fire Prevention Bureau is motivated by a key principle of "Prevention through Education".
+The bureau attempts to achieve this goal through approximately 1,000 annual fire safety inspections in local businesses, school education programs, fire safety outreach programs and fire extinguisher training offered to local businesses.

 Kevin Monroe, Fire Prevention Officer

 Every business in Harrison Township receives regular fire safety inspections for compliance with the fire code.
 Inspections are made by Ohio Certified Fire Safety Inspectors and with the policy to make every effort to work with businesses to achieve compliance.

 The Harrison Township Fire Prevention Bureau reviews all permits, applications, and plans for fire and life safety code compliance.
 Permit applications are obtained and submitted to the Montgomery County Building Regulations Department at 451 West Third Street, Dayton, OH 45422, by calling (937) 225-4622 or at Montgomery County Building Regulation Department webpage.
 When submitting an application and plans, the building department requests (3) sets of plans, (1) set of plans will automatically be forwarded to the Harrison Township Fire Prevention Bureau for review.
 Final inspections of all permits are performed by contacting the Harrison Township Fire Prevention Bureau 48 hours in advance of the inspection.
 Contact Kevin Monroe at (937) 274-4351 with any questions regarding the plans/permit process or to schedule an inspection.

 The Harrison Township Fire Department provides fire safety programs in our schools and to any groups, located in the township, that request a presentation.
 We offer programs to suit all ages and individual needs.

 Topics include the following:

 - Development assistance

 - Get Low and Go (crawl low under smoke)